ChimeraTK/DeviceAccess/doc/spec_dataValidityPropagation.md

 * 2.1.2 The decorator knows about the DataFaultCounter to which it is associated.

 * 2.1.3 **read:** For each read operation it checks the incoming data validity and informs the associated ChimeraTK::DataFaultCounter about the status.
-* 2.1.5 **write:** When writing, the decorator is checking the validity flags of the DataFaultCounter and the individual flag of the output.
+* 2.1.5 **write:** When writing, the decorator is checking the validity flags of the DataFaultCounter and the individual flag of the output set by the user.
 Only if both are 'ok' the output validity is 'ok', otherwise the outgoing data is send as 'faulty'.

 ### 2.2 DataFaultCounter